 My academic and early on-the-job training at Salomon Brothers ingrained in me a basic principle of value investing: when an investment becomes cheaper, try to add to your position.
 The last thing you should want to do is sell out.
 Yet, this is precisely what you’ll do if you’re a follower of the ‘Cut your losses early and let your profits run’ creed of investing.
 And you’d be in very good company, as celebrated speculators like George Soros, Paul Tudor Jones, and Jesse Livermore1 attribute much of their success to abiding by this tenet.

 In this short TEDx talk, I explore why the use of a pre-defined stop-loss can be valuable in important life decisions.
-In terms of investing, I explain why, in addition to reducing losses, the stop-loss approach generates profits too (hint: think momentum).
+In terms of investing, I explain why the stop-loss approach generates profits in addition to reducing losses (hint: think momentum).

 Hope you find these ideas useful as you navigate the year to come, and beyond.2